-As completion of the proposed transaction is conditional on the satisfaction or waiver of certain legal and regulatory conditions, there remains a possibility that the proposed transaction may not proceed.
-Management has exercised significant judgement and has determined that not all held for sale criteria in accordance with IFRS 5 'Non-current Assets Held for Sale and Discontinued Operations' are met as at the end of the reporting period.
-Consequently, the Group continues to consolidate its subsidiary in Myanmar and OML has not been classified as held for sale in these consolidated financial statements as at 31 December 2022.
+As completion of the proposed transaction is still conditional on the satisfaction or waiver of certain legal and regulatory conditions, there remains a possibility that the proposed transaction may not proceed.
+Management has exercised significant judgement and has determined that not all held for sale criteria in accordance with IFRS 5 "Non-current Assets Held for Sale and Discontinued Operations" are met as at the end of the reporting period despite the recent positive activity on that front.
+Such determination is primarily based on the fact that the remaining terms for the execution of the proposed transaction are not "usual and customary" and a number of required approvals from authorities are not administrative in nature.
+Consequently, the Group continues to consolidate its subsidiary in Myanmar and OML has not been classified as held for sale in these consolidated financial statements as at 31 December 2023.